mnbroatch/yarn-bound/README.md

 runner.advance(0)
 ```

-Now, `runner.currentNode` is a CommandResult where `command` is "doSomething home".
+Now, `runner.currentResult` is a CommandResult where `command` is "doSomething home".

 ```javascript
 runner.advance()